CHS Foundation and LATI Partner in Development of Precision Ag Sim Lab

 OCTOBER 4, 2018

-WATERTOWN, SD – The CHS Foundation, funded by charitable gifts from CHS Inc., is excited to announce the continuation of a long-standing relationship with Lake Area Tech as part of the CHS Foundation’s work to develop a new generation of ag leaders for life and cultivate university partnerships.
-Most recently, the CHS Foundation awarded a $50,000 grant to Lake Area Tech to assist in the development of a state-of-the-art precision agriculture simulation lab which will provide a unique, hands-on experience with precision ag equipment and better prepare students for careers in the ag industry.
+WATERTOWN, SD – The CHS Foundation, funded by charitable gifts from CHS Inc., is excited to announce the continuation of a long-standing relationship with Lake Area Technical College as part of the CHS Foundation’s work to develop a new generation of ag leaders for life and cultivate university partnerships.
+Most recently, the CHS Foundation awarded a $50,000 grant to Lake Area Technical College to assist in the development of a state-of-the-art precision agriculture simulation lab which will provide a unique, hands-on experience with precision ag equipment and better prepare students for careers in the ag industry.

-The CHS Foundation grant gave Lake Area Tech a unique edge in precision agriculture education by helping develop a simulation lab and aiding with the purchase of eight student Viper 4 work stations and one instructional station.
+The CHS Foundation grant gave Lake Area Technical College a unique edge in precision agriculture education by helping develop a simulation lab and aiding with the purchase of eight student Viper 4 work stations and one instructional station.

 “The CHS Foundation is dedicated to developing a new generation of ag leaders,” says Nanci Lilja, president, CHS Foundation.
-“Through support of the Lake Area Tech precision ag program, we are helping students be prepared to make meaningful contributions to the ag industry.”
+“Through support of the Lake Area Technical College precision ag program, we are helping students be prepared to make meaningful contributions to the ag industry.”